 As part of the Conference of the Parties (COP) 21 meeting in Paris, an agreement2 was adopted which "aims to strengthen the global response to the threat of climate change, in the context of sustainable development and efforts to eradicate poverty, including by holding the increase in the global average temperature to well below 2 °C above preindustrial levels."
 A variety of research entities have reviewed the role of the energy sector under such constraints.
-However, most of the research offers a theoretical view of the future with perhaps optimistic assumptions related to the role of natural gas in a low-carbon environment and discounting the realities surrounding consideration of energy, economic and environmental securities facing communities and countries.
+However, most of the research offers a theoretical view of the future with perhaps optimistic assumptions related to the scale of zero emitting technologies or pessimistic assumptions related to the role of natural gas in a low-carbon environment and discounting the realities surrounding consideration of energy, economic and environmental securities facing communities and countries.
 On September 5, 2016, the G20 at the Hangzhou Summit communicated that "Given the natural gas that is a less emission-intensive fossil fuel, we will enhance collaboration on solutions that promote natural gas extraction, transportation, and processing in a manner that minimizes environmental negative impacts."

-Many US oil and gas companies operate internationally in countries which are signaturies to the Paris agreement and may be subject to country specific programs as a subject in Intended Nationally Determined Containing (INDC) pleakes further, it is presently unclear how oil and gas exported by non-signatures will be treated by construct that have signed the Paris agreement.
-In addition, many states to the US have developed state or regional regulations related to GHGs.
-Technologies and work practices, across the natural gas value chain have significantly improved natural gas and work practices, across the natural gas value chain have significantly improved natural gas turbines.
-To fully realize the economic, environmental and energy security benefits of natural gas.
-TS oil and gas companies will need to implement
+Many US oil and gas companies operate internationally in countries which are signatories to the Paris agreement and may be subject to country specific programs as outlined in Intended Nationally Determined Contributions (INDC) pledges.
+Further, it is presently unclear how oil and gas exported by non-signatories will be treated by countries that have signed the Paris agreement.
+In addition, many states in the US have developed state or regional regulations related to GHGs.
+Technologies and work-practices across the natural gas value chain have significantly improved its carbon footprint ranging from incorporation of "green completions" to highly efficient natural gas combined cycle gas turbines.
+To fully realize the economic, environmental and energy security benefits of natural gas, US oil and gas companies will need to